KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: The System Prompt

-The deep work rules (inspired by 'get shit done '~\cite {getshitdone2025}) address a failure mode where the model interprets an instruction loosely and makes changes that are directionally correct but concretely wrong:
+The deep work rules address a failure mode where the model interprets an instruction loosely and makes changes that are directionally correct but concretely wrong:

-\textbf{``When the task says `align', `match', or `make consistent', read the target to determine the exact target state before editing.''} When a user says ``make file~A consistent with file~B,'' the model often reads file~A, infers what file~B probably contains, and edits A based on that inference---without ever reading B. This instruction mandates reading the target first, ensuring that the alignment is based on concrete facts rather than assumptions.
+\textbf{``For `align'/`match'/`make consistent': read the target state before editing.''} When a user says ``make file~A consistent with file~B,'' the model often reads file~A, infers what file~B probably contains, and edits A based on that inference, without ever reading B. This instruction mandates reading the target first, ensuring that the alignment is based on concrete facts rather than assumptions.

-\textbf{``Use concrete values, not indirections.''} A related failure mode occurs when the model's plan says ``update X to match Y'' but the model never resolves what Y actually is.
+\textbf{``Use concrete values, not indirections (read Y first, then write specific values into X).''} A related failure mode occurs when the model's plan says ``update X to match Y'' but the model never resolves what Y actually is.
 The instruction requires the model to first read~Y, extract the specific values, and then write those values into~X. This eliminates a class of errors where the model's mental model of~Y differs from reality.

-\textbf{``For multi-part work, list the concrete planned changes before executing them.''} When a task requires changes to multiple files, executing them one at a time without a plan leads to inconsistencies: the model may change a function signature in one file but forget to update a caller in another.
+\textbf{``List concrete planned changes before executing multi-part work.''} When a task requires changes to multiple files, executing them one at a time without a plan leads to inconsistencies: the model may change a function signature in one file but forget to update a caller in another.
 Listing all planned changes before executing any of them forces the model to consider the full scope of the change and identify dependencies.

-\textbf{``Every meaningful change should have a concrete verification method.''} A change without a verification method is a change that cannot be confirmed to work.
-This instruction requires the model to pair each change with a specific check---a test, a grep for the expected pattern, a CLI command that exercises the changed behavior---ensuring that the change can be validated programmatically rather than by visual inspection of a diff.
+\textbf{``Every meaningful change needs a concrete verification method.''} A change without a verification method is a change that cannot be confirmed to work.
+This instruction requires the model to pair each change with a specific check (a test, a grep for the expected pattern, a CLI command that exercises the changed behavior) ensuring that the change can be validated programmatically rather than by visual inspection of a diff.